 KBC tracker comments take us back to an unwelcome past

-Joe Brennan: Johan Thijs figured he was among his own kind when bemoaning Central Bank’s failure to ‘turn the page’ on tracker scandal
+Joe Brennan: Thijs figured he was among his own kind when bemoaning tracker scandal

 KBC CEO Johan Thijs: “Let’s now stop doing all the nitty-gritty stuff, which is an administrative hampering of the development of the financial institution - and the financial market as a whole in Ireland.”

-Johan Thijs figured he was among his own kind when the KBC Group chief executive let rip on a conference call with financial analysts on Thursday, bemoaning how the Central Bank of Ireland had focused for too long on the State’s tracker mortgage scandal and other past banking misdeeds.
+KBC Group chief executive Johan Thijs figured he was among his own kind when he let rip on a conference call with financial analysts on Thursday, bemoaning how the Central Bank of Ireland had focused for too long on the State’s tracker mortgage scandal and other past banking misdeeds.

 “Let’s now stop doing all the nitty-gritty stuff, which is an administrative hampering of the development of the financial institution – and the financial market as a whole in Ireland.”